 Using the Value and Policy axes (since these were the axioms), they then started to examine paths that would streamline the Content (using Content as a proxy for cost).
 They assumed network-effect kinds of costs ( n(n-1)/2 ) connections each with a cost component.
 Since there was also a lack of Trust with some of the other organizations, they developed some other communication and down into Event paths to show how the team should react to requests, how it should be prepared to show its costs back to account managers, and ensure that it didn't just introduce more cost into the system - and end up delivering less value.

-While no one in the group was formally trained in Six Sigma methods, the DMAIC framework was understood at a high level, so the team decided to apply its principles to implement some small changes based on defined measurements and use those results to help overcome some of the Trust issues.
+While no one in the group was formally trained in Six Sigma methods, the DMAIC framework (for more on this, see below) was understood at a high level, so the team decided to apply its principles to implement some small changes based on defined measurements and use those results to help overcome some of the Trust issues.

 This is an example of using the method on a small internal team, not as big and exciting as doing strategy projects on large companies, however it produced solid results: